 share the meaning of necessity to do something.
 Have to

-is used most often in everyday conversation.
+is used more often in everyday conversation.
 Must

-is more often used in writing or in a formal setting.
+is more often used in writing or in a formal situation.
 But for the meaning of must

 in a sentence such as You must be joking!